Halloween Happenings Guide 2022

 Mount Vernon, Virginia

 Trick-or-Treat at Mount Vernon!
 Dress in costume and collect candy against this historic 18th-century backdrop.
-There will be a Costume Parade, an opportunity to greet General Washington, and a variety of 18th-century entertainment.
+There will be a Costume Parade, an opportunity to greet General Washington, and a variety of 18th-century entertainment including a magic show and a Punch and Judy Puppet Show.
 You must reserve tickets online.

 Halloween Carnival